 In the upper right corner, click on the Create Broadcast button.

 From the pop-up panel, choose A/B Broadcast and name your campaign.
 Choose Continue.

 You will notice the A/B version of the email option in the right corner of the screen.
 A is the first variation of email, and B is the second.

 Start with creating the variation A email.
 Enter Subject Line, From Email (it will show who is the sender), and Who is it from? (name of the person/company sending the email).

 Once done, click on Next.
-Under the Recipients tab, choose the list of contacts you want to send an email to.
+Next Under the tab, choose the list of contacts you want to send an email to.
 You can send a broadcast to All Contacts, Specified List, or based on a filter.